wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 I didn't know about CREST before.
 But now, yeah, CREST does a lot of interesting stuffs.

 The talk about agile & scrum, that's cool.
 When doing sprint myself, I and my team often have problem with one of the scrum key, *transparency*.
+The speaker told us some tricks to overcome this problem, as what his team did in Intel.

 ***5. What have you gained from this experience?***